martao7/cookbook/README.md

 - Styling Framework/Library: Bootstrap

 ### Project Overview
-The website shows a static list of recipes.
+The website shows a static list of recipes. <br />
 Each of recipe is composed of: Title, Description, Image and Table with ingredients.

 ## Live Demo